Getting started with Textual

 To upload the files, click File Upload, then click Save.

-For information about managing files for an uploaded file pipeline, go to Selecting files for an uploaded file pipeline.
+For information, go to Selecting files for an uploaded file pipeline.

 To have the files come from Amazon S3: